 “It’s been one of the only times as a parent of a SEND child that I’ve felt comfortable, It was heart warming to see and feel.”

-What to expect from the sessions (note session times on different dates may vary):
+What to expect from a SEND exclusive day in the WAM Woods (note session times on different dates may vary):

-Upon arrival, you will be given a pack which includes a map of the woodland, instruction sheets for different activities (such as mud art, nature trail etc to be explored at your leisure) and an order of the day in case you want to join an instructor-led activity or join us for snacks.
+Upon arrival, you will be given a pack which includes a map of the woodland, instruction sheets for different activities (such as mud art, nature trail etc to be explored at your leisure) and a printed schedule, in case you want to join an instructor-led activity or join us for snacks around the fire.
 The ample wood strewn around the woodland offers endless opportunities for den-making.
-We also will have a sheltered area with free play games and activities such as giant Jenga.
+We also will have a sheltered area, and a space with free play games and activities such as Giant Jenga, Badminton, Lego, and a Sensory Tent.
+During the day there will be opportunities to enjoy sensory storytelling.

 Many children benefit enormously from spending time in our woodland.
 Being in nature makes for a peaceful and therapeutic environment.